smithatlanta/analytics-playground/README.md

 ## analytics-test-client

 - This contains a test go client to test sending segment events to the analytics service.
-This is using a hacked analytics-go segment library to do this.
+This is using the standard analytics-go segment library with a custom url to do this.

 ## analytics-test-website